Resinchem/Ultimate-Bedside-Lamp/docs/api.md

 ---

 ### SET Commands
 These commands are used to modify the active state of the system.
-Commands marked **NO** in the "Multi" column must be sent as standalone requests.
+Commands marked **NO** in the "Multi" column must be sent as standalone requests and cannot be combined with other commands.

 | Command | Parameter(s) | Returns | Multi | Example / Notes |
 | :--- | :---: | :---: | :---: | :--- |